delegatedotfun/token-autocomplete/README.md

 <b>WARNING!!!</b> using the demo with the fetched data will result in heavy data consumption due to image links

+In real-world apps, you probably want to cache the images

 To run the token-fetch service (Node.js):
 ```bash
 npm run start:token-fetch